iavofficial/IAVFrontendFramework/README.md

+**Important note: Developers which enhance the framework or the example project should read the "devnotes" chapter at the end of this file before developing.**

 # Disa Framework (how to use it)
 This react framework was created to speed up development in the disa front-end environment.
 To use this framework follow these steps and read the wiki pages for further information.
 You maybe want to inspect examples.
 For this you can look up the example in the "example" folder of this project.